tuxmea/puppet-grafanadash/README.md

 puppet-grafanadash
 ==================

+This is a fork of cprice404 grafanadash which uses puppet-archive and tiny-puppet for configuration.

+The only tested OS/Version is CentOS 7.

 This is just a dev module; it installs a very simple configuration of graphite, grafana, and elasticsearch.
 Tested only on a clean centos 7 box.